 What’s the inspiration for your Elmer design ‘Imagination Can Take You Anywhere’?

 Inspired by my love of all things fairytale, this design is loosely based on several of my paper cuts, originally cut out of paper using a surgical scalpel.
 Whether you open the pages of a book, or drift through daydreams, your imagination can take you anywhere.
 I don’t know about you but I dream in vivid colours, hence the silhouettes are set against a rainbow, as if around a lantern.
 Elmer teaches us to be ourselves and not let anyone dull our true colours.
 Among many other details, I included a hedgehog in memory of fellow artist Valerie Osment, whose much beloved Hedgepig was part of Pigs Gone Wild 2016, and who would have loved to be a part of Elmer’s Big Art Parades 2019.

 Where is your Elmer now?

 I haven’t seen my Elmer for a while, though I gather he’s been enjoying his VIP travels all over the country and meeting lots of people and other Elmers in the course of his travels.
 It’ll be a happy reunion to see him on the Elmer’s Big Parade Suffolk trail next year.
-Meanwhile, I’m excited to have been commissioned to paint another Elmer’s Big Parade Suffolk but shhh it’s top secret!
+Meanwhile, I’m excited to have been commissioned to paint another sculpture for Elmer’s Big Parade Suffolk but shhh it’s top secret!